 What is Insulin Resistance?

-People who are insulin resistant have high levels of circulating insulin (i.e., hyperinsulinemia) in the body.
-This is because their pancreas continues to pump out more and more insulin in an effort to lower rising blood glucose levels.
+Over time, people who are insulin resistant develop high levels of insulin in their body because their pancreas continues to pump out increasingly more insulin in an effort to lower rising blood glucose levels.
 When an individual can no longer produce enough insulin to compensate for the rise, type 2 diabetes develops.

 History of Insulin Resistance

 Insulin resistance is not a new phenomenon, although media attention to rising rates of obesity and prediabetes in recent years has certainly raised awareness of the condition.
-It was first associated with diabetes in the 1930s by British physician Harold Percival Himsworth, who coined the term "insulin insensitivity" to describe patients who were unable to effectively use injected insulin to lower blood glucose levels sufficiently.
+It was first associated with diabetes in the 1930s by British physician Harold Percival Himsworth, who coined the term "insulin insensitivity" to describe patients who were unable to sufficiently use injected insulin tto lower blood glucose levels.
 Himsworth's work was the first to acknowledge the existence of two distinctly different types of diabetes.

 Fifty years and much research later, Dr. Gerald Reaven described metabolic syndrome X — a condition of insulin resistance, high insulin levels, high triglycerides, and low HDL (good) cholesterol that raises both type 2 diabetes and heart disease risk.